nighthawkcoders/flask-idea-homesite/README.md

     Dependencies are in requirements.txt
     Imports are in views.py and typically a hover of any red underlined object will enable import

-# How to initially deploy a Production Web Site on Raspberry Pi
+# How to initially deploy a Production Web Site on Raspberry Pi or Ubuntu
 ```diff
 + As a biginner this should take approximately 1 hour, just 15 minutes as you acquire experience
 ```